sjbaines/kernelModuleCycleCounter/README.md

 This project is a simple kernel module which does just this.
 Simply copy the files to somewhere on your Bela, then from the command line:

-# cd to the folder containing the files.
+cd to the folder containing the files.

-# make
+make

-# insmod cycleCounter.ko
+insmod cycleCounter.ko

+Although this is not a Bela project, you can still just drag it into the IDE to easily get the files onto the Bela.
+It will complain, but it will work.

+Read the C file for more information.

 Now go and look at https://github.com/sjbaines/belaCycleCountProfileTest for an example of how to use.